-Terry Milligan, Portrait of Judith Wright, 1998, photograph: gelatin silver.
-Image courtesy of Terry Milligan and the National Library of Australia: an13997783.
+Portrait of Judith Wright, 1998, photograph by and image courtesy of Terry Milligan and the National Library of Australia: an13997783.

-In Sydney, where Kenneth Slessor, R D Fitzgerald and Douglas Steward were influential, a more relaxed, popular, and various style of poetry flourished.
+In Sydney, where Kenneth Slessor, R D Fitzgerald and Douglas Stewart were influential, a more relaxed, popular, and various style of poetry flourished.
+Kenneth Slessor was:

 Gwen Harwood (1920–1995) was born in Brisbane, and moved to Tasmania when she married in 1945, where she raised four children.
 Her first book was Poems (1963), and she published six more books of verse.
 She was awarded the Robert Frost Poetry Award (1977) and the Patrick White Award (1978).
 Her fourth book Bone Scan (1989) won the Victorian Premier's Literary Prize for poetry.